 Geography, Geology and Climate

-Washington DC is relatively flat and located at 410 feet above sea level at its highest point and at sea level at its lowest point.
+Washington D.C. is relatively flat and located at 410 feet above sea level at its highest point and at sea level at its lowest point.
 The city’s natural features are similar to the physical geography of much of Maryland.
-Three bodies of water flow through DC: the Potomac River, the Anacostia River and Rock Creek.
-DC is located in the humid subtropical climate zone and has four distinct seasons.
+Three bodies of water flow through Washington D.C.: the Potomac River, the Anacostia River and Rock Creek.
+Washington D.C. is located in the humid subtropical climate zone and has four distinct seasons.
 Its climate is typical of the South, with humid and hot summers and fairly cold winters with occasional snow and ice.

 The USDA plant hardiness zone is 8a near downtown, and zone 7b throughout the rest of the city.
 Read more about Washington DC Weather and Monthly Temperature Averages.